 This petition can be completed by students appealing being put on drop status at the end of the previous semester.
 A link to this petition is included in the letter placing a student on drop status, or can be obtained by contacting ACES Academic Programs.

 This petition is for undergraduate students in the College of ACES who are requesting to withdraw from a semester (or drop individual courses) after the conclusion of the final examination and/or submission of final grades for that term.
 The College of ACES will only consider this petition for students who experienced extraordinary extenuating circumstances beyond the students’ control that prevented them from initiating a withdrawal or course drop during the past semester.
 (Note: If you were enrolled in a different college on campus during the semester you are attempting to retroactively withdraw or drop courses, you must contact that college to make this request.)
+If you no longer have access to your Illinois NetID and passwork, please fill out the PDF version of the petition found here.

 Petition used to withdraw or cancel enrollment from the university.
 See our academic calendars for information on official academic dates, including the deadlines for adding and dropping classes that may affect this request.